 If you want to cancel after your free trial, you will have to go into your App Store, click on the subscriptions section and cancel from there.

-As for me (the cheapskate that I am) I will continue to try to get around paying for Duolingo Plus!
+As for me (the cheapskate that I am) I will continue to try to get around paying for Super Duolingo!

-Below are all the ways you can avoid paying for Duolingo Plus and continue to use the free version.
+Below are all the ways you can avoid paying for Super Duolingo and continue to use the free version.

 If you want to learn a language faster than ever, I also highly recommend reading Benny Lewis’s book on how to learn a language in JUST 3 months.

-To completely avoid using Duolingo Plus, you can use the Desktop version of Duolingo which has no restrictions on the number of mistakes you can make.
+To completely avoid using Super Duolingo, you can use the Desktop version of Duolingo which has no restrictions on the number of mistakes you can make.

-Update: Duolingo is currently allowing all users (even with the free version) to have unlimited hearts, meaning that you can make as many mistakes as you want now without upgrading to the Plus version!
+Update: Duolingo is currently allowing most users (even with the free version) to have unlimited hearts, meaning that you can make as many mistakes as you want now without upgrading to the Super version!

 This website is SUPER cool and really helps if you are serious about using Duolingo to learn a language.